Before Your Hand Transplant

 We involve your designated caregivers -- family members or friends -- from the time of your first evaluation.
 We educate them about their important role in caring for you after your hand transplant.

-All hand transplant candidates will participate in transplant education to educate you and your caregivers about the process, the medications you need to take, and the recovery process.
+All hand transplant candidates participate in transplant education to help you and your caregivers learn about the process, the medications you need to take, and the recovery process.

 You will be notified when a suitable donor hand is available.
 Donors for a limb have been donors of other organs as well.
 If you live outside of the Durham area, our team can assist you in gathering the resources and support you need.

-Our rehabilitation therapy specialists start working with you almost immediately after your surgery, and will continue to provide intensive therapy designed to maximize the functional outcome of your new hand or hands.
-We help you adapt to the feeling and function of your new hand or hands, and learn to use it for every day activities.
-You will wear different splints or braces for at least one year to protect your hand while you are undergoing therapy.
+Our rehabilitation therapy specialists start working with you almost immediately after your surgery and will continue to provide intensive therapy designed to maximize the functional outcome of your new hand or hands.
+We help you adapt to the feeling and function of your new hand or hands and teach you to use them for everyday activities.
+You will wear different splints or braces for at least one year to protect your new hand while you are undergoing therapy.

 You and your loved ones will be able to speak with other transplant recipients and their families, ask questions, and share information about issues related to the transplant experience.